Process of Credit Rating

-- As mentioned earlier, Copaxone patent expiry would significantly drive the revenues and margins down for the company in the coming years and Moody’s would need to analyse, how the company’s future product pipeline would cover the loss.
+- As mentioned earlier, Copaxone’s patent expiry would significantly drive the revenues and margins down for the company in the coming years, and Moody’s would need to analyze how the company’s future product pipeline would cover the loss.

 - However, we note that Moody’s would nevertheless derive comfort from its leading position in the generics segment.